 - <kernel>, string, optional, specifies the kernel type to be used in the algorithm.
 It must be one of:

 - 'linear'

 - 'poly'

 - 'rbf'

 - 'sigmoid'

-- 'precomputed'

-- a callable object
+- 'precomputed' - a callable object

 If a callable is given it is used to pre-compute the kernel matrix.
-Default: 'rbf'

-- <degree>, int, optional field, determines the degree of the polynomial kernel function ('poly').
+• <degree>, int, optional field, determines the degree of the polynomial kernel function ('poly').
 Ignored by all other kernels.

-Default: 3.0 - <gamma>, float, optional field, sets the kernel coefficient for the kernels 'rbf,' 'poly,' and 'sigmoid.'
+• <gamma>, float, optional field, sets the kernel coefficient for the kernels 'rbf,' 'poly,' and 'sigmoid.'
 If gamma is 'auto' then 1/n_features will be used instead.

-Default: 'auto' - <coef0>, float, optional field, is an independent term in kernel function.
+• <coef0>, float, optional field, is an independent term in kernel function.
 It is only significant in 'poly' and 'sigmoid.'

-Default: 0.0 - <shrinking>, boolean, optional field, determines whether or not to use the shrinking heuristic.
-Default: True - <tol>, float, optional field, specifies the tolerance for stopping criteria.
-Default: 1e-3 - <cache_size>, float, optional field, specifies the size of the kernel cache (in MB). - <verbose>, boolean, optional field, use verbose mode when fitting the model.
-Default: False Note: This setting takes advantage of a per-process runtime setting in libsvm that, if enabled, may not work properly in a multithreaded context. - <max_iter>, integer, optional field, specifies the maximum number of iterations.
+• <shrinking>, boolean, optional field, determines whether or not to use the shrinking heuristic.

+• <tol>, float, optional field, specifies the tolerance for stopping criteria.

+- <cache_size>, float, optional field, specifies the size of the kernel cache (in MB). - <verbose>, boolean, optional field, use verbose mode when fitting the model.
+Default: False Note: This setting takes advantage of a per-process runtime setting in libsym that, if enabled, may not work properly in a multithreaded context. - <max_iter>, integer, optional field, specifies the maximum number of iterations.
 Default: -1

-16.3.6.3 Multi Class
+17.3.6.3 Multi Class

 Multiclass classification means a classification task with more than two classes; e.g., classify a set of images of fruits which may be oranges, apples, or pears.
 Multiclass classification makes the assumption that each sample is assigned to one and only one label: a fruit can be either an apple or a pear but not both at the same time.
-In the following, all the multi-class models available in RAVEN are reported.